October E-News Letter

 Visit Health811 online or call 811 (TTY: 1-866-797-0007 toll-free) for health advice and information 24 hours a day, seven days a week.

 Ontario needs more housing fast!
-We are working with the federal government, municipalities, and other organizations across the province through a variety of programs designed to build Ontario the houses we need.
+We are working with the federal government, municipalities, and other organizations across the province through various programs designed to build Ontario the houses we need.

 In September alone, partnership projects have invested over $93 million to create 335 affordable housing units across the province.